Common Plant Diseases:

 Symptoms of Crown Gall Disease: The disease symptoms include roundish rough-surfaced galls (swollen surface of tissues) at or near the soil line, on a graft site or bud union, or on roots and plant lower stems.
 The galls usually are at first cream-colored and later turn brown or black.
 Eventually affected plants lose vigor and die.

-Affected Plants of Crown Gall Disease: Grapes, members of the rose family, shade and nut trees, most of shrubs and vines, and perennial garden plants including some vegetables.
+Affected Plants of Crown Gall Disease: Grapes, members of the rose family, shade and nut trees, most shrubs and vines, and perennial garden plants including some vegetables.

 Control Measure of Crown Gall Disease: